poseidon2022/EBSBP-Using-GNNs/Embedding/README.md

      ```bash
      pip install -r requirements.txt
      ```
-3. Place your C++ source files in the `_test_data/cpp_program_corpus/` directory.

 ## Running the Project

-1. **Generate LLVM IR**: Run the following command to compile the C++ source files into LLVM IR:
+1. **Train Embeddings**: Run the following command to compile the C++ source files into LLVM IR:
      ```bash
-     python3 train_embedding.py
+     python3 main.py
      ```
-     This will traint the embedding as well as generate LLVM IRs in the `_test_data/llvm/` directory and preprocessed LLVM IRs in the `_test_data/preprocessed_llvm/` directory.

-2. **Preprocess and Train**: The script will automatically preprocess the LLVM IR files, extract context pairs, and train the Skip-Gram model.
+     The script will extract context pairs, and train the Skip-Gram model.
 The embeddings will be saved in `node_embeddings.pt` and the embedding map in `embedding_map.pickle`.

-3. **Use the Embeddings**: You can load the embeddings using PyTorch or any other compatible library for further analysis or downstream tasks.
+2. **Use the Embeddings**: You can load the embeddings using PyTorch or any other compatible library for further analysis or downstream tasks.

 ### Example Usage